 -

-Configure externally facing server to only speak to a AD DC in same DMZ as the Cayosoft Self-Service Password Reset Server.
+Configure the externally facing server to speak only to an AD DC in the same DMZ as the Cayosoft Self-Service Password Reset Server.

 -

-Export security key and keep it in a safe place off-line.
-The security key is used to encrypt all passwords in the Cayosoft database.
+Export the security key and keep it in a safe place offline.
+The security key is used to encrypt all passwords in the Cayosoft database, see Self-Service - Password Self-Service Enrollment Details web action – Cayosoft Help Center.

 -